WHAT IS ADA COMPLIANCE?

 Ensuring that your U.S.-based websites, intranets, and other digital assets are fully compliant is not only the law but also offers numerous benefits for your organization.
 Here are just a few ways you may benefit by designing with accessibility in mind and remediating existing compliance violations using Allyable’s solutions:

 - Increased Sales – The 61 million+ people with disabilities in the U.S., representing one-quarter of the population, influence a whopping $1 trillion in discretionary spending each year.
-By removing ADA accessibility barriers to your digital assets, you may naturally capture more of this huge consumer market with a corresponding rise in revenues.
+By removing ADA accessibility barriers to your digital assets, you may naturA11y capture more of this huge consumer market with a corresponding rise in revenues.

 - Improved Online Performance – ADA compliance will boost your web pages’ SEO and overall results.
 Google, the #1 browser, ranks websites with accessibility features higher in its organic search, leading to more exposure and traffic.

-- Enhanced User Experience – Research has shown that providing universally accessible digital assets and user interfaces positively impacts ALL users, not only those with disabilities.
+- Enhanced User Experience – Research has shown that providing universA11y accessible digital assets and user interfaces positively impacts ALL users, not only those with disabilities.
 Which means visitors remain longer and bounces decrease accordingly.

 - Competitive Advantage – With barely 2–5% of current websites meeting accessibility compliance standards, any organization who adheres to the ADA standards will stand head and shoulders above their competitors, in any industry.

 - Legal Protection – Addressing ADA compliance issues—whether by remediating violations in your existing assets, or by building new assets with ADA website accessibility in mind from the ground up—reduces your risk and liability for potential lawsuits.